Windsor Castle why you should visit

 The Pantomime Pictures

+This grand room is adorned with numerous portraits of key figures from the Battle of Waterloo and is decorated with large historical paintings, including works by artists like Sir Thomas Lawrence.
 During WWII the portraits that lined the walls of the Waterloo Chamber were removed for safekeeping.
 To make the space more festive 16 pantomime paintings were commissioned.

 Claude Whatham a teenager who was evacuated to Windsor and was an art student created the characters of Cinderella, Peter Pan and Puss in Boots on rolls of wallpaper.
 After the war, the portraits by Sir Thomas Lawrence were returned to the Waterloo Chamber, and the pantomime pictures remained hidden beneath them.
 They have been revealed just once since the war, following the fire of 1992.

-Tips for visiting Windsor Castle
+Visiting Windsor Castle

 ©RCT.UK